broadinstitute/sparklespray/README.md

 Submitting a sample job

 There's a sample script in the examples/sample-job directory.
-In order to run, you will need to make a '.kubeque' file in that directory with the following content:
+In order to run, you will need to make a '.sparkles' file in that directory with the following content:

 ```